bleedingAyush/foodie/README.md

 You may be running your dev client in a mobile device for that instead of localhost url like `http://localhost:5000`, change it to `http://<your-ip>:5000` so the mobile can fetch data from the port 5000 on your computer.
 Note: Your phone and PC needs to be connected to the same network.

+In eas-build when you are deploying your app in production you need to perform one additional step in order for environment variables to work succesfully that is to create a secret with the same names as in the .env files.
+[Learn more](https://docs.expo.dev/guides/environment-variables/)

 `API_URL`: E.g. `http://<your-ip-address>:<PORT>`